Configure sign-in enforcement

 </plist>

-plist method (Mac only)
+macOS: plist file method

-The plist method is available with Docker Desktop version 4.32 and later.
+Use this alternative method for macOS with Docker Desktop version 4.32 and later.

 1. Create the file /Library/Application Support/com.docker.docker/desktop.plist.